abstract road

 The State dropped the DUI.

-The defendant was stopped for improper backing.
-The officer observed an odor of alcohol, bloodshot eyes, and he stated that he had consumed two drinks.
-The officer also noticed the defendant to sway.
-He refused to perform any field sobriety tests and was arrested for DUI.
+The defendant was stopped for speeding.
+The officer noticed an odor of alcohol, slurred speech, and he appeared unsteady on his feet.
+The defendant stated he consumed "maybe 1, 2 or 3 drinks."
+The defendant performed poorly on field sobriety tests and was arrested for DUI.
 He later refused the breath test.
-This was the defendant's Second DUI.

 The State dropped the DUI.